mikezdurrr/d2etal-rushee/README.md

 A few things to mention:

+-The Rushees MUST have a TownPortal Scroll in their inventory for Den of Evil!

+-The Rushees Inventory MUST have the first 3 left rows free for use in act 2!

-- When using the rushbot
+When using the rushbot:
-if you are going to skip ahead or back up a script YOU MUST PAUSE FIRST with pause/break.
+-If you are going to skip ahead or back up a script YOU MUST PAUSE FIRST with pause/break.

-- If for some reason the rushbot leaves the game the rushee will also leave!
-It's somewhere in there but I'll have to disable the leader check.
+-If for some reason the rushbot leaves the game the rushee will also leave!

-- When the rushee is called to enter Duriel's tomb and place staff in the orifice, be patient it may take 1 second, it may take 10 seconds depending on which tomb it is.
-I'm not sure if there is a better way of doing this at this time, although I do have something to try.

-- In the NTBot char_config: I recommend you setting your rushee's NTConfig_PartyMaxTime = 20; to 2000
-this ensures the rushee won't leave before your rushbot gets in game.

-- I plan on adding in skills/tome/anya quests in the near future.
+-Currently you either need a bumper to join or bring your own in with the game to advance to the next difficulty. -- or crush and comment out a5 script.